-Your steaming cup of coffee is made extra special with a hint of warm gingerbread spices.
-Relax and enjoy a quiet moment to yourself with a mug of this Gingerbread Coffee.
+Gingerbread Coffee makes your steaming cup of coffee extra special with a hint of warm gingerbread spices.
+Relax and enjoy a quiet moment to yourself with a mug of this spiced coffee.

-No matter how much you have left to do, I hope you’re finding time to sit down, relax, and enjoy the season.
 I love to take a few minutes in the morning or evening to sit by the light of the Christmas tree and enjoy a warm beverage.
-Lately that’s been a steaming mug of this Gingerbread Coffee.
-(Decaf for me, unless it’s my first cup of the day in which case I treat myself to one cup of half-caf.)
+Lately that’s been a steaming mug of this gingerbread coffee.

 I was shopping at Trader Joe’s a few weeks ago and noticed a canister of Gingerbread Coffee on the shelf.
 I picked it up and almost put it in my cart, but then realized that fully caffeinated Gingerbread Coffee wasn’t going to do me much good right now.
 That canister of coffee sparked my interest, though, and I decided to create my own Gingerbread Coffee.
 That way, I could make the flavor and caffeine level just what I wanted.